KDE/kreenshot-editor/README.md

 TODO
 ----
 - // TODO: tell the document that it's filepath has changed!!!
+    0. everywhere where filepath is used, use filename (and filename becomes filenameNoPath)
     1. rename ItemsManager to Document
     2. move baseImage from kreenshoteditor to Document
     3. add filepath to Document